-- The primary teacher occupation is on the Short-Term Skilled Occupation List (STSOL) and can be nominated for up to 2 years in each application
+- The primary school teacher occupation is on the Short-Term Skilled Occupation List (STSOL) and can be nominated for up to 2 years in each application

 - The secondary school teachers occupation is on the Medium and Long-Term Strategic Skills List (MLTSSL) and can be nominated for up to 4 years in each application.

-If the schools would like to continue to sponsor the international teachers, the nomination can be renewed before the visa expiry subject to satisfying the relevant requirements.
+If the schools would like to continue to sponsor the international teachers, the nomination can be renewed before the visa expires subject to satisfying the relevant requirements.
 This is where our immigration specialists at Ausdirect Migration can provide the end to end assistance.

 3. Any requirements for advertising the job vacancies?

 As we have mentioned before, we have to demonstrate to the Government that the schools are committed to hiring locally.
 In order to prove the genuineness of the need to hire international teachers, we will have to go through a strict recruitment process to satisfy immigration requirements.
 This process is called Labour Market Testing (LMT).